craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Holyl'nds/Littetavarse.md

 #### A4.
 Iron Cave
 	- A deep natural cave has small veins of iron throughout.
 #### A5.
 Grey Bog
 	- The terrain here is muddy and rough, rolling even.
 A large pit has been contained by a rusting iron framework of beams and short walls.
+Atop the framework, a cylinder bearing the symbol of the Church of White Flame.
-	- The area around the pit will occasionally
+	- The area around the pit will occasionally shift and rumble to reveal portions of 'bog iron'.
 #### A6.
+Necrogarden
+	- In the transition from forest to plains, a mound of grey flora hides an enscripted circle of infernal intent.
+Low-level creatures who are dead or die here are resurrected as Fallen of Minyostalma after 6 hours.
 #### B1.
 #### B2.
 #### B3.